Xetera/notes/docs/american_gov/chapter3.md

   * Intergovt.al lobbying - Gov newsome lobbies Washington for favorable things.
   * Tax money can be spent in any way they want.
   * USSR was a federation, not a democracy
-6. (uhh I'm missing this one for some reason, dm me with your notes pls thanks)
+6. **Ower over local units:** Regional govt. can have power over local govt. in their borders, havep ower over local finances & and money will be spent.

 ### Other Facts
 * Elastic Clause leads to the implied powers of the govt.
 * Powers granted to both the states and the nation are called concurrent powers.
-(Again, missing some notes here, hmu fams)

 ### Why Federalism
 Federalism is best suited for the US because:

 * It is a huge nation, very difficult for a centralized govt to rule efficiently.
 * It is a very diverse nation, the most diverse in the world.
 Federalism allows this diversity to continue, people can identify with their specific enthicity and still identify as American.
 They don't feel that the central govt. is trying to eradicate their ethnicity.
-* The US was the first country in the world to establish a federal form of govrt. **Motivations for establishing federalism rather than a unity govt. were:**
+* The US was the first country in the world to establish a federal form of govt. **Motivations for establishing federalism rather than a unity govt. were:**
   * Would prevent the central govt. from becoming all powerful, thus would protect the rights of of man.
   * Would appeal more to those elites who feared the stronger centralized govt. as established in the Constutiton would violate the rights of man. **Thomas Jefferson** and **Patrick Henry** in particular wanted guaranteed powers for the states.